forest1988/forest1988.github.io/index.md

-## About Me
+## Biography

-My name is Yusuke Mori (森 友亮 in Japanese).
-I am a Ph.D.
+Yusuke Mori (森 友亮 in Japanese) is a Ph.D.
 Student at [Harada Laboratory (Machine Intelligence Laboratory)](https://www.mi.t.u-tokyo.ac.jp), The University of Tokyo, Japan.

-My research interests lie in the field of machine learning and its application to natural language processing, particularly in the analysis and generation of stories.

-I studied neuroscience and computer simulation in the previous laboratory (Kanzaki-Takahashi Laboratory, belonged from 2011-04 to 2014-03).
+He received the M.S. degree in Information Science and Technology (the department of Creative Informatics) from the University of Tokyo, Japan, in 2014.
+On the basis of his experience working in neuroscience and brain simulation research in the previously belonged laboratory (Kanzaki-Takahashi Laboratory, belonged from 2011-04 to 2014-03), now he has a strong interest in storytelling, machine learning, and natural language processing, which he believes to have a tight relationship with human creativity.

 ### Keywords

-Natural Language Processing, Natural Language Generation, Storytelling, Emotions
+Natural Language Processing, Natural Language Generation, Machine Learning, Storytelling, Emotions

 ## Education